-We read from an article on The Rappler, a popular online news website in the Philippines about the disaster response management and the post-disaster procedures in the Philippines, and the government departments and agencies involved.
+We read an article on The Rappler, a popular online news website in the Philippines, about disaster response management, the post-disaster procedures in the Philippines, and the government departments and agencies involved.

-It says that the National Disaster Risk Reduction and Management Council (NDRRMC) is the agency in the Philippines ‘tasked to prepare for and respond to natural calamities.
-It also uses strategies to mitigate the impact of disasters and increase the resiliency of both the national government and local government (LGUs) in the face of disasters.”
+The National Disaster Risk Reduction and Management Council (NDRRMC) is the agency in the Philippines tasked with preparing for and responding to natural calamities.
+It also uses strategies to mitigate the impact of disasters and increase the resiliency of the national government and local government (LGUs) in the face of disasters.”

-The mitigation strategies the NDRRMC is doing, especially one that takes into account climate change, and the country’s infrastructure is included and discussed in the Philippines Disaster Management Reference Handbook, March 2018.
+The mitigation strategies the NDRRMC is doing, especially one that considers climate change and the country’s infrastructure, are included and discussed in the Philippines Disaster Management Reference Handbook, March 2018.

 Who is in charge of disasters in the Philippines?